Menu Items

 Miscellaneous: Thatcher means “people who make thatched roofs for houses.”

-The Chillicothe Daily News, March, 1886 stated: “Died-At his home in Pickaway County, March 6, 1886, John Thatcher, in his 68th year of his age.
+The Chillicothe Daily News, March, 1886 described John's death: “Died-At his home in Pickaway County, March 6, 1886, John Thatcher, in his 68th year of his age.
 His suffering was long and severe, but he bore it with patience.
 He bore the cross that he might wear the crown.
 He was buried at Morris Chapel near Circleville to await the coming of Christ.
 He was a kind husband and affectionate father, he leaves a wife and twelve children to mourn their loss.”

-"JOHN THATCHER
+JOHN THATCHER

 BORN